 Seoul shares open lower on U.S. losses

-South Korean stocks got off to a weak start on Thursday, tracking overnight losses on Wall Street, analysts said.
+South Korean stocks started lower on Thursday, tracking overnight losses in the U.S. stock market, analysts said.